PikaChewey/Sharpey/README.md

 - **Responsive Design:** Works seamlessly on desktop, tablet, and mobile devices
 - **Dark Mode Support:** Choose between light and dark themes based on preference or system settings
 - **Animated Transitions:** Smooth animations enhance the user experience
-- **Interactive Elements:** Sliders, toggles, and buttons provide an intuitive interface
+- # **Interactive Elements:** Sliders, toggles, and buttons provide an intuitive interface The application is designed to be educational while remaining engaging and interactive, making complex financial concepts accessible to beginners through a familiar notebook interface.

+## UI Features

+- **Notebook Design:** The entire application mimics a hand-drawn notebook or journal
+- **Handwritten Typography:** Fonts that resemble natural handwriting enhance the notebook feel
+- **Hand-Drawn Elements:** Charts, buttons, and UI elements appear as if sketched by hand
+- **Interactive Paper Effects:** Page turns, sticky notes, and paper textures throughout the interface
+- **Dark Mode:** A blackboard-themed dark mode with chalk-like text
+- **Responsive Design:** Works seamlessly on desktop, tablet, and mobile devices
+- **Animated Transitions:** Smooth page-turn animations enhance the user experience 35f7b07b (Initial commit)

 ## Acknowledgments